How to build a successful science cover letter

 • Deep knowledge of utilizing scientific equipment

-Here is an example of how to describe an achievement in a science cover letter
+Here are a few examples of how to describe achievements in a science cover letter

 5. Conclude your science cover letter with a well-written closing statement